awsdocs/amazon-ec2-user-guide/doc_source/using-spot-instances.md

 ### Strategies for using Spot Instances<a name="spot-strategy"></a>

-One strategy to maintain a minimum level of guaranteed compute resources for your applications is to launch a core group of On\-Demand Instances, and supplement them with Spot Instances when the opportunity arises\.
+One strategy is to maintain a minimum level of guaranteed compute resources for your applications by launching a core group of On\-Demand Instances, and supplementing them with Spot Instances when the opportunity arises\.

 ![\[Compare On-Demand and Spot Instances\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/spot_introduction.png)